Soolizo/ECE285_Style_Transfer/README.md

 ### Example
 We use the content image from one of Picasso's master work, and style image from Kanagawa.
-Here is the output with α/β ratio equals to 10<sup>8</sup>(α is weight of style loss, β is weight of content loss).
+Here is the output with α/β ratio equals to 10<sup>8</sup>(α is the weight of style loss, β is the weight of content loss).

 <div align=center />
 <img src="Origin/image/Cubic.png" width = "256" height = "256" alt="Content" align=center />